-

 There are four built-in compression actions:

-- GZIP: Uses the GZIP algorithm to compress data for browsers that support GZIP compression.
+- GZIP: Uses the GNU Zip (GZIP) algorithm to compress data for browsers that support GZIP compression.
 If the browser does not support the GZIP algorithm, the browser’s response is not compressed.

 At the command prompt, enter the following command to create a compression action: